Gamecocks feel effects of coronavirus with NCAA decision to close tournament games to fans

 COLUMBIA — Dawn Staley has always credited her fans.
 She refers to them as her “Fams,” (fans plus family) and has embraced, thanked and involved them in every step of her team’s success.

-NCAA President Mark Emmert announced Wednesday that due to concerns over the spreading coronavirus, the men’s and women’s basketball tournaments that begin next week will be closed to the general public.
+NCAA President Mark Emmert announced Wednesday that due to concerns over the spreading coronavirus, all games in the men’s and women’s basketball tournaments that begin next week will be closed to the general public.
 Only “essential staff and limited family attendance” will be allowed in the arenas with the teams.

 The Gamecocks, SEC champions and sure to be the No. 1 overall seed for the tournament, were counting on playing four games in front of their fan base, which has led the country in attendance for the past five years.
 While the selection will not be announced until Monday, USC is very likely to play its first two games at Colonial Life Arena, then the next two at Greenville’s Bon Secours Wellness Arena, where it won the SEC Women’s Tournament last weekend.